 MS. MITTERHOFER: Good morning Chair Marcus, members of the Board.
 So we are here this morning to discuss the 1,2,3-Trichloropropane maximum contaminant regulations.

 So I just wanted to reiterate what Chair Marcus said previously, the State Water Board is not going to be taking action on the regulations today.
 This is the public hearing in accordance with the Administrative Procedure Act requirements.
 The intent of the hearing is to receive public comments.
-The State Water Board will respond to public comments in their Final Statement of Seasons.
+The State Water Board will respond to public comments in their Final Statement of Reasons.
 And written public comments, again must be submitted to the State Water Board by Friday, April 21st, at 5:00 p.m.

 So how did we get here?
-A quick note on the schedule, we had focused stakeholder meetings in the late May, early June timeframe, were we went to Visalia, Bakersfield and Fresno.
+A quick note on the schedule, we had focused stakeholder meetings in the late May, early June timeframe, where we went to Visalia, Bakersfield and Fresno.
 That was followed by public workshops in Sacramento, Bakersfield and Fresno, where we released the preliminary staff recommendation for an MCL.
 The public comment period started on March 4th, again running through this Friday at 5:00 o'clock.
-We are here for the public hearing and we anticipate Board adoption date as previously mentioned and hopefully the May/June timeframe.
+We are here for the public hearing and we anticipate Board adoption date as previously mentioned in hopefully the May/June timeframe.
 And that would then give us an effective date of the regulations on July 1st, or the following quarter.

 I'm going to be turning the presentation over to Zach Rounds.
 He's been the Lead Engineer on the regulation package and he will be going over the short staff presentation.